 With this world-class low-pressure turbine, today MTU is in a league of its own.
 But even this exceptional turbine has room for improvement.
 “We’re working on new materials, even more powerful computer simulations, and newly optimized aerodynamics to create the next generation of low-pressure turbines,” Bock says.
 MTU is the only company in the world to have mastered this technology in large-scale production.
 The company’s staying power and meticulous development efforts have also paid off: as well as representing a technological quantum leap, the geared turbofan concept developed together with Pratt & Whitney has also been a major commercial success.
 Today, Airbus offers the GTF for the A320neo family and the A220 (formerly the Bombardier C Series), Mitsubishi has selected the engine exclusively for its SpaceJet regional jet, and Embraer uses it to power the new E-Jets of the E-170 and E-190 families.
 Irkut will also equip its MC-21 with the GTF.
 Currently, Pratt & Whitney can boast a total of more than 10,000 orders and options for geared turbofan engines worldwide.

 MTU innovations have gone into the current version, such as the first additively manufactured components, called borescope bosses, and brush seals.
 The latter, together with new blisk compressor stages, improve the performance of the high-pressure compressor.
 “The technological developments and successes to date naturally make us proud,” says Dr. Martin Stadlbauer, Senior Vice President for Advanced Commercial and Military Programs.
 For instance, GTF technology has avoided more than five million tons of CO2 emissions to date.
 “But we can and must make more savings and improvements in the future,” Stadlbauer says.
-The next GTF generation, which is scheduled for market launch at the beginning of the next decade, is expected to deliver further savings of up to 10 percent in fuel consumption and CO2 emissions.
+The next GTF generation, which MTU expects to be launched at the beginning of the next decade, is expected to deliver further savings of up to 10 percent in fuel consumption and CO2 emissions.
 For instance, it should be possible to achieve even lower fan pressure ratios over the coming years, which would further increase the bypass ratio—from the current 12:1 to somewhere in the region of 15:1.